ihsanjunaidi/rebung/README.md

 rebung
 ======

-Experimental prototype for a conceptual IPv6 6in4 tunneling web service using Go.
+Experimental prototype for an IPv6 6in4 tunneling web service using Go.
 Coded on FreeBSD 9 amd/64 with Go 1.2 and CGo.

 Contains a few components:
 - rdbtool (populate/reset Redis DB with test data)